Lab: Using Handheld GPS/Phone to Create a Point Database

 quotation marks correct).

-- Database with at least 35 photos, exported to Google Earth (KMZ file)
+- Database with at least 15 photos, exported to Google Earth (KMZ file).

 - Your final database.
 (DBF file)

-- Screenshot of your database overlaid on both the landsat and DEM you
+- Screenshot of your database overlaid on a orthophoto of the Academy.

 - Make sure this has a labeled UTM grid.
 This means not using